citrix-openstack/python-novaclient/README.rst

         floating-ip-list    List allocated floating IPs for the current tenant. help                Display help about this program or one of its subcommands.
-        image-create        Create a new image by taking a snapshot of a running server.
+        host-update         Update the host status or maintenance mode host-action         Perform a power action on the host image-create        Create a new image by taking a snapshot of a running server.
         image-delete        Delete an image.